 The human brain has an uncanny ability to observe.
-After we’ve seen something a certain number of times, our brains begin to learn what details should be there, even when the eye cannot see them.
+After we’ve seen something often enough, our brain learns what details should be there, even when the eye cannot see them.

 That’s good…except when you’re drawing something.
 Why?

-Because after a while, your brain begins telling your hand what should be in a picture, instead of letting your eye see what’s really there.
+Because after a while, your brain begins telling you what should be in a picture, instead of letting your eye see what’s really there.
 An example.

 The same thing applies to any subject.
 Even if you’ve never drawn a reflection on water before, you’ve seen enough of them that your brain thinks it knows what a reflection looks like.

-Here’s the full image again.
-Notice that the whites in the sail are lighter than the whites in the reflection of the sail.
-The pinks in the sail are also darker than the pinks in the reflection of the sail.
+Here’s a different image.
+Notice that the whites in these boats are lighter than the whites in the reflections.
+The reflected colors are also darker than the boats.

 Under most circumstances, any reflection on water will be darker than whatever is being reflected.
-The difference between the subject and the reflection varies depending on time of day, atmospheric conditions, and the nearness of the object, but there will always be a difference.
+The difference between the subject and the reflection varies depending on time of day, atmospheric conditions, and the nearness of the object to the water, but there will always be a difference.

 What’s more, the further the reflection gets from the object, the darker it gets.
-Look how much grayer the reflection is at the bottom of the image, than up close to the boat.
+Look how much darker the reflections are at the bottom of the image.

 Values Not Color